Bradford, New York

 Bradford is a town in Steuben County, New York, United States.
 The population was 811 at the 2020 census.
-The town is named after Major Robert Bradford.

-The Town of Bradford is in the northeastern section of the county, north of Corning.
+The town is named after Major Robert Bradford, and is located in the northeastern section of the county, north of Corning.

 History

 The town was first settled circa 1793.
 The first settler was Daniel Taylor (1775 - December 3, 1851), who was interred in Sonora, N.Y. cemetery.

-The town was formed from the Town of Orange (then the "Town of Jersey") in Schuyler County in 1836.
+The town was formed from the town of Orange (then the town of Jersey) in Schuyler County in 1836.